-- Together with colleagues at the University of Georgia, University of Massachusetts, and the University of Frankfurt, we examine changing home schooling policies in the United States, between 1972 and 2009.
+- A collaborative project with the University of Georgia, University of Massachusetts, and University of North Carolina-Charlotte examines changing homeschooling policies in the United States, between 1972 and 2009.
 This study was funded by the Spencer Foundation and the NEH.